spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 ## Build and Packaging

 Ever since the introduction of dockerfiles, it works on my machine is no longer an excuse for my crappy code.
-Since it's initial introduction, many tools have been created to help developers get up and running with containers quickly:
+Since it's initial introduction, many tools have been created to help developers get up and running with containers quicker:

 ### kaniko